vramana/cherow/README.md

     { type: 'ExpressionStatement', expression: { type: 'Identifier', name: 'foo' } }
 ```

-# Modules
+## Modules

 In Cherow this replace the traditional plugin system.
 Cherow export all functions, and let you import them and
-develop your own functions with it, and / or re-use existing one as long as you parse the parser object as the first
+develop your own functions with it, and / or re-use existing one as long as you pass the parser object as the first
 argument.

 Example: